andres4715-gif/Playwright_web_pom/Readme.md

 - [ ] Improve this file: deployment.yaml in the report html section
 - [ ] Get information about deployment process because it is not visible on Lens IDE
 - [ ] Create additional environments to move QA, Pre-prod and Prod.
+- [ ] Export the public ip to be able to see the reports in a public IP
+- [ ] Improve Deployment file adding the HTML in other file
+- [ ] Try to execute test cases using kubernetes each pull request
+- [ ] Create environment variables and use it in cron files to execute test
+- [ ] Understand this file: deploy.sh